Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Problem setting

-for any $\phi, \chi \in \BS$, with $\BS$ as defined in~\eqref{def:VZ-wave-1}.
-Consequently, the estimate in Assumption~\ref{as:problem-general}~\ref{itm:forms} is satisfied with $p = s$.
+for any $\phi, \chi \in \BS$.
+Consequently, the estimate in Assumption~\ref{as:problem-general}~\ref{itm:forms} is satisfied with~$p = \max(s,2)$.
 Note that $j,r,b$ are linear in $\phi$, and hence by estimate~\eqref{est:forms-wave-1} also Lipschitz continuous in $\phi$.
-The same arguments holds for all terms depending on $\chi$ except of the last term of $\bilR$, which implies local Lipschitz continuity in $\chi$.
-Since $s\geq 2$ in~\eqref{eq:friction-powerlaw}, also the last term of $\bilR$ is locally Lipschitz continuous in $\chi_2$, and hence in $\chi$.
+The same arguments hold for all terms depending on $\chi$ except of the last term of $\bilR$, which ensures continuity in $\chi$.
+Since $s>1$ in~\eqref{eq:friction-powerlaw}, also the last term of $\bilR$ is continuous in $\chi_2$, and hence in $\chi$.

 To verify~\ref{itm:forms} is remains to show~\ref{itm:bJ} and~\ref{itm:bR-dissip}.
 Directly from the definition of $\bilJ$ we see that $\bilJ(v,v) = 0$ for any $v\in \BS$.
 The dissipative nature of $\bilR$, namely $\bilR(v,v) \geq 0$ follows from the fact that the power-law relation~\eqref{eq:friction-powerlaw} is monotone and $\gamma(\cdot) \geq 0$.